A happy reunion in San Francisco

 “Wow, I didn't know you were also in New York!
 And just 15 minutes away from where I live!”
 Comments like these could be heard at the welcome dinner and at the symposium the following day.
 About 20 current and former MDC researchers gathered in San Francisco on August 23rd and 24th of this year, to catch up with old friends, make new acquaintances, and discuss their scientific work.

-In 2017 the MDC is celebrating its.
+In 2017 the MDC is celebrating its 25th anniversary.
 At the symposium, Thomas Sommer, Claus Scheidereit and Niccolo Zampieri spoke about MDCs current research programs as well as the Center's plans for the future.
 Ulrike Albrecht of the Alexander von Humboldt Foundation gave an overview of research funding opportunities in Germany.
 This was followed by presentations from several MDC alumni about their latest research on a diverse range of topics, such as “CRISPR live-cell imaging to understand gene positioning” (Philipp Maass, PhD student and postdoc with Fred Luft, until 2015; now postdoc at Harvard University) and “Large scale simultaneous measurement of epitopes and transcriptomes in single cells” (Marlon Stoeckius, PhD student within the MDC-NYU PhD Exchange Program until 2011; now senior research scientist at the New York Genome Center).
 The event was sponsored by the “Research Alumni Meetings Abroad” program, which is administered by the Alexander von Humboldt Foundation and funded by the German Federal Ministry of Education and Research.

 What made a difference for the alumni